Vishnusimha/VigilCamPrivacyPolicy/vigilcam_privacypolicy.md

 - Files are stored in app-scoped storage to limit access by other apps.
 - The app uses `FileProvider` to securely share files when required.

+## Third-party services

+- This app does not use third-party analytics, ad networks, or cloud storage providers.
+It uses Android Jetpack libraries (WorkManager, DataStore) and Hilt for local functionality.

 ---

 ## Children and age restrictions

 VigilCam is not directed to children.
 The app is intended for use by adults and individuals who meet the minimum age required in their jurisdiction.
 The app does not knowingly collect personal data from children under the applicable minimum age.
 If you are a parent or guardian and believe your child has provided personal data to the App, remove the app from the child's device and delete any recordings created by the child.

+## Legal responsibility and consent

+Recordings may capture other people's voices and images.
+It is your responsibility to comply with local laws when recording.
+Obtain any required consent before making recordings.

 ---